Take Charge of Your Health: A Guide for Teenagers

 Control your food portions

 A portion is how much food or beverage you choose to consume at one time, whether in a restaurant, from a package, at school or a friend’s, or at home.
 Many people consume larger portions than they need, especially when away from home.
 Ready-to-eat meals—from a restaurant, grocery store, or at school—may give you larger portions than your body needs to stay charged up.
-The Weight-control Information Network has tips to help you eat and drink a suitable amount of food and beverages for you, whether you are at home or somewhere else.
+Follow these tips to help you eat and drink a suitable amount of food and beverages, whether you are at home or somewhere else.

 Don’t skip meals